What Caused the High Water Bills in This 1970s Home?

-In this 1970s detached home, a ceiling stain below the main bathroom confirmed water was escaping somewhere it shouldn’t.
+In this 1970s detached home in Gloucester, Ontario, a ceiling stain below the main bathroom confirmed water was escaping somewhere it shouldn’t.

 Our inspection revealed all three toilets were losing water through different mechanisms, each requiring a specific repair approach.